 IRS Announces Program to Help Americans Resolve Delinquent US Expat Taxes

 This week, the IRS announced new opportunities for American and dual citizens living overseas to catch up on their US expat taxes.
 The IRS plan also provides avenues for expats to become compliant with Reports of Foreign Bank and Financial Accounts (commonly referred to as FBAR forms, or Form TD F 90-22.1), as well as retroactive relief for those who failed to elect deferral on certain retirement and savings plans.
-The new procedure, outlined on their website, will go into effect September 1, 2012.
+The new procedure will go into effect September 1, 2012.

 Details about the plan will be announced in the near future, but according to the IRS website:

 - The new plan will be similar to the current Offshore Voluntary Disclosure Program.

 - Participants will be required to file their US expat taxes, along with related documentation and payment for taxes owed, for the past three years and their FBAR reports for the past six years.

 - All submissions will be reviewed, and those considered low risk for compliance will be fast-tracked for approval and no additional penalties or follow-up actions will be pursued.